BRIDGE: Byzantine-resilient Decentralized Gradient Descent: Problem Formulation

-When there is no failure in the network, decentralized learning is well understood \cite{forero2010consensus,duchi2012dual}.
-The main assumption in this paper is that some of the nodes in the network can arbitrarily deviate from intended behavior.
-We model this behavior as Byzantine failure, formally defined as follows. \begin{definition} A node $j \in \cJ$ is said to be Byzantine if during any iteration, it either updates its local variable using an update function $\wtg_j(\cdot)\neq g_j(\cdot)$ or it broadcasts some value other than the intended update to its neighbors. \end{definition}
+While decentralized learning is well understood in the case of faultless networks, the main assumption in this paper is that some of the network nodes can arbitrarily deviate from their intended behavior during the iterative process.
+Such deviations could be caused by malfunctioning equipment, cyberattacks, etc. We model the deviations of the faulty nodes as a \emph{Byzantine failure}, which is formally defined as follows~\cite{Lamport1982byzantine,Driscoll2003byzantine}. \begin{definition}[Byzantine node] A node $j \in \cJ$ is said to have undergone a Byzantine failure if, during any iteration of decentralized learning, it either updates its local variable $\bw_j$ using an update rule $\wtg_j(\cdot)\neq g_j(\cdot)$ or it broadcasts some information other than the intended summary of its local information to the nodes in its vicinity. \end{definition}

-We use $\cJ'$ to denote the set of nonfaulty nodes and we assume that there are at most $b$ Byzantine nodes in the network.
-We label the nonfaulty nodes from 1 to $\vert \cJ'\vert$ without loss of generality.
-We now provide some definitions and assumptions that are common in the literature, e.g., \cite{su2016fault,yang2017byrdie}. \begin{definition} A subgraph $\cG_r$ of $\cG$ is called a reduced graph if it is generated from graph $\cG$ by ($i$) removing all Byzantine nodes along with all their incoming and outgoing edges, and ($ii$) removing additionally up to $b$ incoming edges from each nonfaulty node.
-A source component of graph $\cG_r$ is a collection of nodes such that each node in the source component has a directed path to every other node in $\cG_r$. \end{definition}

-\begin{assumption} All reduced graphs $\cG_r$ generated from $\cG(\cJ,\cE)$ contain a source component of cardinality at least $b+1$. \end{assumption}